 How to choose the ripest strawberries

-Strawberries do not ripen after they’ve been picked so you want to choose strawberries that are bright red in color with fresh green tops.
+Strawberries do not ripen after they’ve been picked so you want to choose strawberries that are bright red in color with fresh green caps so that you can make the sweetest cobblers or crisps.
 Pull up the leaves and make sure you don’t see any white, you want the red color to go all the way up to the stem.

 How to make strawberries last longer

-If you can eat them in a day or two, remove the berries from the container and throw out any rotten or moldy ones.
+If you can eat your fresh berries in a day or two, remove the berries from the container and throw out any rotten or moldy ones.
 To keep them from bruising each other, lay them flat or gently place them back in the container they came in.

 If you think you can eat them in a week, remove the stem and place them in a paper towel lined container with a lid.
 Place them in the refrigerator and they should last about a week.
 Wash them right before eating.

-How can you keep them fresh for 2 weeks
+How can you keep strawberries fresh for 2 weeks?

 So if your eyes were bigger than your stomach and you bought more berries than you can possibly eat, all is not lost.
-You can extend their shelf life for about two weeks by taking these simple steps.
+You can extend their shelf life for about two weeks by taking these simple steps for cleaning strawberries.

 Step 1: Fill up a large bowl with 5 ½ cups of water and a ½ cup of white vinegar.
 Place the strawberries, stems and all, in the vinegar bath and let them soak for 5 minutes.